(A chapter of Akayama DanJay.)

 “Hey!
 Take it easy!
 Don’t cry!”
-The arm pried a centipede from the ball.
+Uzumaki’s arm pried a centipede from the ball.
 “Eat this.
 You’ll love it.”
 The hand’s mouth nibbled the bug like a parent urging a child to eat off a spoon.
 Nemo wiped his tears and rubbed his tender wounds.
 “Come on!
 Do what Daddy tells you!”
 Nemo finally brought the centipede to his mouth.
-“My immortality is yours,” said the arm, “but your humanity is mine!”
+“Immortality is yours,” said the arm, “but humanity is mine!”

 Nemo bit off the centipede’s head.
 It was so bitter his face twisted, but he made himself chew.
 By the end he was sobbing—but when he swallowed the last inch, his expression evaporated and his eyes unfocused.